YGGverse/Yoda/README.md

   * encapsulate it members: compose childs and stay composable for parents
   * access 1 level of childs, never parents (e.g. through `super`)
   * implement only one public `struct` per file (same as one file for one class)
-    * implementable `struct` is public, where members - private
+    * implementable `struct` is public, where it members - private
   * contain main `struct` implementation:
     * at least one constructor that must return:
       * unwrapped main `Self` structure